Chandranil16/DevMate/README.md

   - Balanced suggestions with clear examples

-  - Language detection for proper syntax highlighting in fixes
+  - Language detection for proper syntax highlighting in code

 ---